DFHack/dfhack/docs/Binpatches.rst

 * See `this commit <https://github.com/DFHack/dfhack/commit/8a9e3d1a728>`_,
   when the 0.34.11 patches were discarded, for example patches.

-* `Issue #546 <https://github.com/DFHack/dfhack/issues/546>`_ is about the
-  future of the binpatches, and may be useful reading.
+* :issue:`546` is about the future of the binpatches, and may be useful reading.

 If you want to write a patch, the armory patches discussed here and documented below would probably be the best place to start.